rendom/bp-woocommerce/readme.txt

 Adds a new payment gateway to WooCommerce, there you are available to add Postgiro number and Bankgiro number (Swedish payment methods).
-Visit ([http://developer-blog.com](http://developer-blog.com)) for mer information and plugins.
+Visit ([http://developer-blog.com](http://developer-blog.com)) for more information and plugins.

+Contact me: support AT developer-blog.com (Swedish/English)

 == Installation ==

 Installation of the module

-1. Upload `bp_payment_wc.zip` to the `/wp-content/plugins/` directory or use the upload option in 'Plugins' menu in wordpress
+1. Upload `postgiorbankgiro-payment-method-for-woocoommerce.1.0.2.zip` to `/wp-content/plugins/` directory or download and install it throught wordpress repo.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill out the needed values in the WooCommerce Payment Gateways page

 == Screenshots ==